 2. Feasibility study and design planning

 The feasibility phase gives management an opportunity to evaluate a project’s potential success, reviewing and refining the business case from various angles.
 During this phase, the project team reviews product design concepts.
-They then select the design that best fulfils the previously defined user requirements.
+They then select the design that best fulfills the previously defined user requirements.
 Now, the detailed, exhaustive project requirements are assembled that will guide the design and development phase.

 3. Design and development